 Limitations of current practices

-Integrated real-time control has already been successfully tested in several EU utilities to mitigate CSO, environmental contamination, energy consumption and flood risk.
-The resilience of sewer networks and WWTP can highly benefit from a fully integrated management of the infrastructures.
+Integrated real-time control has already been successfully tested in several EU utilities to mitigate combined sewer overflow (CSO), environmental contamination, energy consumption and flood risk.
+The resilience of sewer networks and WWTPs can benefit greatly from fully integrated management of the infrastructures.

-However, in practice the potential of real-time control is often hampered by the lack of interoperability between systems and stakeholders so few utilities have fully implemented real-time control strategies for the management of the integrated water cycle, namely sewer, WWTP and rivers.
+However, in practice the potential of real-time control is often hampered by the lack of interoperability between systems and stakeholders, with the result that few utilities have fully implemented real-time control strategies for managing the integrated water cycle – that is, the sewer system, WWTP and rivers.

 Several solutions exist for monitoring and controlling WWTP processes including specific measures for stormwater control.
 Existing commercial systems focus on WWTP only but are not fully interoperable with sewer management systems and do not allow real-time integrated control of both sewer and WWTP processes.

 The DSS provides a fully interoperable platform including WWTP and sewer system data and models.
-It develops advanced real-time control strategies for the WWTP and sewer system under different operational conditions, such as switching between dry and wet weather flow operation of the WWTP based on short-term inflow forecasts and management of in-sewer retention capacity and emptying of retention basins based on long-term inflow forecasts.
-The solution supports decision making taking into account sensors and modelling uncertainties.
+It develops advanced real-time control strategies for the WWTP and sewer system under different operational conditions, such as switching between dry- and wet-weather flow operation of the WWTP based on short-term inflow forecasts and management of in-sewer retention capacity, and emptying retention basins based on long-term inflow forecasts.
+The solution supports decision making, taking into account sensors and modelling uncertainties.
 It is available in both online (real-time) and offline versions.

 DHI – Copenhagen – Sten Lindberg : email@example.com